 in 2003.
 The MSCoE utilize a network of approximately 70 regional programs to:

-- improve care for veterans with MS,
+- improve care for veterans with MS

 - enhance MS education for patients, caregivers and providers

-- promote research into the causes and treatments for MS.
+- promote research into the causes and treatments for MS

 If you are a veteran diagnosed with MS within 7 years of your separation from the military, the Veterans Health Administration may classify your illness as related to your military service and award you a “service-connected” disability.
-You may still be eligible if you separated from the military more than 7 years ago: you must have a diagnosis by a healthcare provider, preferably a neurologist, who links the symptoms you had during those 7 years directly to your current diagnosis.
+You may still be eligible if you separated from the military more than 7 years ago if you have a diagnosis by a healthcare provider, preferably a neurologist, who links the symptoms you had during those 7 years directly to your current diagnosis.
 Some veterans have had success by using a "nexus" letter

-or call the VA benefits line at 800-827-1000.
+read eligibility criteria or call the VA benefits line at 800-827-1000.

-- All of your symptoms.
-Include dates, duration, severity, names of medical providers, and any witnesses who can attest to the limitations imposed by your MS.
+- A complete and ongoing journal of your symptoms- include dates, duration, severity, names of medical providers, and any witnesses who can attest to the limitations imposed by your MS.

-- File of all your medical records (military and non-military).
-You must have a copy of your DD Form 214 and documentation of all your medical information to date.
+- File of all your medical records (military and non-military)- you must have a copy of your DD Form 214 and documentation of all your medical information to date.
 This information could help support a case for future rating increases.